stacyhaha/avs/backend/object_detection/Readme.md

-The files here are the checkpoints and some test images
+## The files here are the checkpoints and some test images
+Training data is downloaded from roboflow.